google/skia/site/dev/chrome/multi_repo_trybots.md

       },

 Then, copy all 'out of tree' files into \<chromium>/src/patch/, using the same directory structure used by Chromium.
-When 'gclient runhooks' is run, the files in \<chromium>/src/patch/ will be copied to and overwrite corresponding files in
+When `gclient runhooks` is run, the files in \<chromium>/src/patch/ will be copied to and overwrite corresponding files in
 \<chromium>/src/.
 For example, if changing \<skia>/include/core/SkPath.h, place a copy of the modified SkPath.h at